jarokaz/triton-on-gke-sandbox/README.md

 ## High Level Flow

-The solution demonstrates deploying UL2 (20B) model on GKE cluster with GPUs.
+The solution demonstrates deploying the UL2 (20B) model on a GKE cluster with GPUs.
 Assuming, you have JAX based checkpoints of a [pre-trained/fine-tuned UL2 model](https://github.com/google-research/google-research/tree/master/ul2#checkpoints), the workflow has following steps:

 1. Set up the environment running Triton server on GKE cluster
 2. Convert JAX checkpoint to FasterTransformer checkpoint